John Ronald Brown: Murder conviction

 The morning after the surgery, Bondy was found dead in a National City, California hotel room, by Dr. Gregg M. Furth, a New York child psychologist and fellow BIID sufferer who had traveled with Bondy to Mexico after being denied apotemnophilic surgery in the UK.
 Though they both wanted their legs amputated, Furth had backed out of having surgery with Brown at the last moment, after seeing an assistant carrying a large knife.
 An autopsy showed Bondy had died of gas gangrene.
 A police search of Brown's home – a ground floor unit in a San Ysidro apartment building – revealed blood-soaked towels, sheets and mattresses, as well as anaesthetizing drugs, surgical instruments and hundreds of tubes of super glue.
 Police also discovered video tapes of Brown's operations.

 Brown was prosecuted in California for second-degree murder – an unusually severe charge in medical cases.
 A surgeon, who was a witness for the prosecution, testified that Brown had not left a large enough skin flap to properly cover the bone and stump.
 The flap was stretched too tightly to allow adequate blood flow and the tissue in the flap died, allowing an infection of Clostridium perfringens and producing gangrene.
 To make the murder charges stick, the prosecution had to establish that Brown had a history of incompetence and recklessness.
 A number of transgender women gave testimony of their experiences of Brown's treatment and subsequent medical history.
 However, he continued to have some supporters amongst former patients, even after his arrest.

 Brown was convicted by unanimous decision and sentenced to fifteen years to life in prison.

 Illness and death

-By spring 2010, John Ronald Brown's health had deteriorated greatly and he came down with numerous health problems, including a severe bout of pneumonia.
+By spring 2010, Brown's health had deteriorated greatly and he came down with numerous health problems, including a severe bout of pneumonia.
 Treatment for his pneumonia eventually proved useless, his body eventually rejecting antibiotic medication.
-While arrangements to move Brown to a rest home in San Diego were being made, he died on the evening of 16 May 2010, two months before his 88th birthday.
+While arrangements to move Brown to a rest home in San Diego were being made, he died on the evening of 16 May 2010, at age 87.